bespoyasov/refactor-like-a-superhero/manuscript-en/20-refactoring-process.md

 ## Refactor or Rewrite

-The first thought that arises when we look at a big chunk of legacy code is “it's easier to just rewrite it from scratch.”
-Sometimes it's true but it isn't always possible to adequately assess the state of the code at a glance.
+When we look at a big chunk of legacy code, the first thought is, “it's easier just to rewrite it from scratch.”
+Sometimes it's true, but it isn't always possible to adequately assess the state of the code at a glance.

 Before we decide whether to refactor or rewrite, we should evaluate three things: team resources, the benefits of our solution, and its risks.

-These parameters won't give us a direct answer to the question “What to do?”, but often this assessment alone is enough to make a decision.
+These parameters won't give us a direct answer to the question “What to do?” but often, this assessment alone is enough to decide.
 However, even if it isn't enough, it'll tell us what to investigate before we make a final decision.

 ## Resources

-By _resources_ we'll mean the time, knowledge, and experience that the team has at its disposal.
+By _resources_, we'll mean the time, knowledge, and experience the team has at its disposal.
 These resources can be “spent” on refactoring or rewriting code to improve it.

 ### Available Time

 To estimate the developers' free time, we can look back at the past experience with the project.
 We need to assess how much time the team spent on code improvements in the past and how often there were “empty holes” in the project schedule.

-This assessment shows how time was spent on development in the past.
-It helps to predict how much time we'll have in the nearest future.
+This assessment shows how the team spent time on development in the past.
+It helps predict how much time we'll have in the future.

-This prediction may seem like an understatement because we may want to spend more time improving the code.
+This prediction may seem an understatement because we may want to spend more time improving the code.
 However, it reflects the development patterns that the team is used to.
-These patterns are useful to consider because even if we agree to spend more time on refactoring, without a change in the process, the development will fall back to familiar patterns.
+These patterns are helpful to consider because even if we agree to spend more time on refactoring, the development will fall back to familiar patterns without a change in the process.

 In addition, we should always be aware of “unpredicted problems” with legacy code that will take extra time to solve.

 ### Accumulated Knowledge

-Accumulated knowledge about the project can be assessed by the amount of documentation, useful comments in the code, the quality of the commit history, the availability of the developers who wrote the code, and the clarity of the code itself.
+Accumulated knowledge about the project can be assessed by the amount of documentation, valuable comments in the code, the quality of the commit history, the availability of the developers who wrote the code, and the clarity of the code itself.

-Knowledge is difficult to quantify, so a qualitative assessment can be used.
+Knowledge is difficult to quantify, so we can use a qualitative assessment.
 The more contradictions we find between different sources of information, the worse we can consider the quality of the accumulated knowledge.
-Conversely, the clearer the code and easier it is to find the developers who wrote it, the higher the quality of knowledge.
+Conversely, the clearer the code and easier it is to find the developers who wrote it, the higher the quality of expertise.

 ### Experience

-By experience, we mean the developers' familiarity with this project and proficiency in other projects, languages, and paradigms.
-The more varied the experience, the less time we'll spend on developing poor non-working solutions.
+By experience, we mean the developers' familiarity with this project and proficiency in other projects, languages, and paradigms—the more varied the experience, the less time we'll spend developing poor non-working solutions.

 | By the way 🧑‍🏫                                                                                                                                    |
 | :----------------------------------------------------------------------------------------------------------------------------------------------- |